psoloway/puppetlabs-tomcat/README.md

 #####`$class_name`

-*Optional.* Specifies the Java class name of the implementation to use.
+*Optional.* Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes).
+Valid options: a string containing a Java class name.

 #####`$class_name_ensure`